DJI-BrainHole/pineapple/Onboard-SDK-3.0/Onboard_SDK_Doc/en/Appendix.md

 </div> -->

 **The input of HORI_POS is a position offset instead of an actual position.
-This des*ign aims to take both GPS flight and vision-based flight into consideration.
+This design aims to take both GPS flight and vision-based flight into consideration.
 If the developer wants to use GPS navigation, the GPS information sent by the UAV can be used to calculate position offset.
-While in vision-based flight application, developers should have their own positioning device (along with Gudiance or GPS to provide velocity measurement) to do position control.
-For example, [xuhao1 SDK package](https://github.com/xuhao1/dji_sdk/blob/master/src/modules/dji_services.cpp) implements a GPS-based position control where target position can be passed as GPS coordinate.*
+While in vision-based flight application, developers should have their own positioning device (along with Gudiance or GPS to provide velocity measurement) to do position control. **